 Organisations are ‘ice-bergs’: The visible aspects such as structure, policies, procedures, assets, cash flow and reserves etc. are an important but only partial aspect of an organisation.
 Much of what influences its actual performance is ‘invisible’, ‘intangible’, ‘below the waterline’.
 And has largely to do with people: mind-sets, attitudes, atmosphere, organisational ‘culture’ etc.

 Sustained organisational effectiveness is more dependent on the ‘people-dimension’ than on other aspects.
 At worst, an organisation is stuck in a ‘low commitment, low capacity, low performance’ trap.
 But even if the organisation is well resourced and strategically managed, with staff that is technically-thematically very competent, it can be underperforming because of the problematic atmosphere and dynamics among its people.
-Strong performance without strong internal health is possible for a certain amount of time (even up to 5 years), but will not be sustained unless the organisation has an environment that harnesses the best of its people;
+Strong performance without strong internal health is possible for several years, but will not be sustained unless the organisation has an environment that harnesses the best of its people;

 Organisational effectiveness is more often than not dependent on collaboration with other organised entities.
 ‘Capacities within’ need to be complemented by ‘capacities between’ – which has implications for the organisational culture, particular skills (partnering, collaborative leadership) and possibly even the business model.
 This is typically overlooked in organisational assessments;